Cold Comfort

 Making the Components:

-The City Deck contains 30 tile cards that are roughly 2” x 3”, four pages of art.
-You can print these on full-sheet labels and affix them to sturdy cardstock, such as a cereal box.
-Then cut them down to size.
+The City Deck contains 30 tile cards that 2.5” x 3.75”, four pages of art.
+You can print these on full-sheet labels and affix them to sturdy cardstock, such as a cereal box, then cut them down to size.
+The file also has one box label, since there was space.

-The Cards are player ID cards and citizens.
-These are never shuffled, so you could either make them like the tiles above, or use any other method that you usually use for cards.
+The Cards include six player ID cards and 12 citizens.
+These cards are never shuffled, so you could make them like the tiles above, or use any other reasonable method for cards.

 The Hotels are small squares that you can also affix to cardstock, and then cut to size.
-This sheet also includes scoring tokens if you need them.
+This file has two pages in case you want to make your tiles double-sided, and also includes scoring tokens if you need them.

-In addition to the components above, you will also need 36 small dice, some money (tiny poker chips are best), and a ship token (literally any small object will do).
-If you are playing by the optional citizen rules you’ll need six tokens and twelve dice of various colors.
+In addition to the components above, you will also need 36 dice, some money (tiny poker chips are best), and a ship token (literally any small object will do).
+If you are using the citizen rules, you’ll also need six tokens and twelve dice of various colors.

-Here are some of our maker videos, some specific to this project, and others more generic.
+Here are some of our how-to videos, related to this project.

 If you play this game, or need help playing it, please send us your feedback.